karneh/mediationmonitor.github.io/index.md

 AFter looking at the FFT of the control data, we decided to filter out the control data.
 The reasoning for this is that the amplitudes in the frequency range of interest (0.1 - 1.5 Hz) were pretty significant as shown in Figure 5.
 Our method of filtering involves subtracting the FFT of the control data from the FFT of the actual data.

 Figure 5: Control Data FFT

 <img src="images/ControlDataFFT.jpg" width="400"/>

+At this point, we decided to implement a band pass filter to decrease the amplitude of frequencies we are not interested in.
+To choose the frequency ranges we looked up data on breath rates and heart rates.

 *The algorithm(s) for data analysis should demonstrate a clear understanding of Fourier analysis, frequency and time domains, and motion model dynamics.
 The project website should clearly explain the application of the algorithm to the experimental data through the use of appropriate equations and graphics.*